Type: Cloud Hosting

 IaaS (Infrastructure as a Service)

-This is the model used by IT teams and companies that want to virtualize their infrastructure.
+IT teams and companies are using this model who want to virtualize their infrastructure.
 To hire such a modality, you have to configure practically from scratch the systems and applications that you want to use, taking advantage of the infrastructure provided to do so.

 Having these concepts in mind, you will already be able to differentiate the type of service you need to hire.
 From here, the ideal is to survey requirements about the type of application you want to host in the cloud and look for plans in companies that offer the right conditions to publish your project.